jdevfullstack-tutorials/code-testing/README.md

 code testing, well you are doing it without knowing it.
-The tendency is to run the whole program and manually test whether all the parts of the code is working as intended.
+The tendency is to run the whole program and manually test whether each part of the code is working as intended.

 Now, this is only practical if your